turingschool/curriculum/source/projects/headcount/iteration_3.markdown

 ha.kindergarten_participation_against_household_income('ACADEMY 20') # => 1.234
 ```

+To determine this value, we'll take the district's `kindergarten_variation` and
+divide it by the district's `median_income_variation`, where:

+* *kindergarten variation* is defined as the district's average kindergarten participation
-Consider the *kindergarten variation* to be the result calculated against the state average as described above.
+compared against the state's average as described in iteration 1.
-The *median income variation* is a similar calculation of the district's median income divided by the state average median income.
+* *median income variation* defined as the district's average median income divided by the state's average median income
+as defined in iteration 3

 Then dividing the *kindergarten variation* by the *median income variation* results in `1.234` in the sample.

+### Statewide does the kindergarten participation correlate with the median household income?

 If this result is close to `1`, then we'd infer that the *kindergarten variation* and the *median income variation* are closely related.

-### Statewide does the kindergarten participation correlate with the median household income?

 Let's consider the `kindergarten_participation_against_household_income` and set a correlation window between `0.6` and `1.5`.
 If the result is in that range then we'll say that these percentages are correlated.
 For a single district: